September 22, 2025

 For ruthenium, the current price of approximately $850-$961 per troy ounce is near its 2021 peak of $800 per troy ounce and its 2007 peak of $870 per troy ounce.
 It stands considerably higher than its January 1, 2018, price of approximately $219 per troy ounce.
 The price volatility observed for both metals, particularly the extreme spikes and subsequent corrections, is an inherent characteristic of their markets.
 This is primarily due to their concentrated supply chains, specialized demand, and relatively thin trading volumes.
 This means that even during a period of market revival, sharp corrections or further surges remain distinct possibilities, necessitating dynamic risk management strategies for all market participants.

-The extreme price spikes for rhodium and ruthenium in 2021, far exceeding those of platinum and palladium, underscore their inherent vulnerability as "minor" PGMs.
-Their supply is dominated by South Africa, and they involve technically complex refining processes with long lead times.
+The extreme price spikes in 2021 for rhodium and ruthenium, far exceeding those of platinum and palladium, underscore their inherent vulnerability as “minor” PGMs.
+South Africa dominates its supply, and it involves technically complex refining processes with long lead times.
 This makes them exceptionally sensitive to single-point-of-failure supply disruptions, such as the Anglo American Platinum converter plant outage, which can lead to acute liquidity squeezes and exaggerated price movements compared to their more diversified PGM counterparts.
 The current revival could similarly be amplified by any new supply constraints, reinforcing the need for careful monitoring of their unique market dynamics.

 Industrial Uses & Technology Shifts